tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 "You wouldn't know them," I lied.
 "They already graduated."

 "They?"
 Carson pressed.
-At that point in my life, I wasn't out yet.
-I hadn't wanted to be obvious, but in doing so I'd clearly set myself up for more interrogation.
+I'd clearly set myself up for more interrogation.

 "That's what I said," I replied without looking at Carson.
 I wasn't giving her more ammunition.
 She let out a dissatisfied huff but turned her attention to the road instead as it changed from pavement into dirt.
 We were almost there.